mobileboxlab/ios-bash-streaming/README.md

 **Limitations?**

-Does not do a high framerate (yet?).
+Does not do a high framerate (yet?)

 **Does it work on Windows?**

-MMMMM...yes.
+Mmm... maybe.